satoru-takeuchi/elkdat/README.md

 $
 ```

-You can boot the any kernel version by changing the above mentioned _v5.0_ in
+You can boot the any kernel version by changing the above mentioned _v5.13_ in
 `git checkout` command to any tag or to any commit ID.

-If it's OK to just build or just install your own kernel rather than booting it,
-Please use `./test build` or `./test install` instead of `./test boot`.
+If you just want to build or install your own kernel, please use `./test build` or `./test install` instead.

-## Run your own kernel (change source)
+## Run your own kernel

-Here we apply a trivial patch, printing a simple message to kernel log, to linux v4.18 and boot it.
+Here we apply a trivial patch which add a trivial kernel log.

 Let's take a look at the patch.